kaedeaki/RealEstate2/README.md

-# NLP Recommendation System for Investors to Find Right Builder
+# NLP Recommendation System for Investors to Find the Best Builder

 **Aim**: This project aims to identify the best builders for Investors interested in real estate opportunities in Ontario, Canada.
 **Language**: Python, SQL, HTML, CSS